Continuity of Life: Processes

 What is a chromosome?

-(Just a note: this isn't a process in particular but IS crucial theoretical and contextual knowledge which you will be expected to know.)
+(Note: this isn't a process in particular but IS crucial theoretical and contextual knowledge that you will be expected to know.)

-A eukaryote is a complex cell which consists of many membrane-bound organelles, including a nucleus (the control centre of the cell!).
+A eukaryote is a complex cell that consists of many membrane-bound organelles, including a nucleus (the control centre of the cell).

-A karyotype can be created which is an ordered, visual representation of the chromosomes found in the cell.
-Chromosomes are photographed when they are highly condensed, then photos of the individual chromosomes are arranged in order of decreasing size.
+A karyotype (seen in the image above) can be created which is an ordered, visual representation of the chromosomes found in the cell.
+Chromosomes are photographed when they are highly condensed, and then photos of the individual chromosomes are arranged in order of decreasing size.
 In humans, each somatic cell has 46 chromosomes, made up of two sets, one set of chromosomes comes from each parent.

-Heredity: The study of inheritance, the genetic transmission of characteristic from one generation to another
+Heredity: The study of inheritance, the genetic transmission of characteristics from one generation to another

 Genetics: A branch of biology concerned with the study of genes, genetic variation and heredity in organisms

 Gene: A unit of heredity that transmits information from one generation to the next: a segment of DNA that codes for a polypeptide